NexPlayer/Unity-SDK/platforms/nintendo.md

 ---
 ## Build Configuration
-The NexPlayer requires the following build configuration for Unity to run on any Nintendo Switch device.
+The NexPlayer™ requires the following build configuration for Unity to run on any Nintendo Switch device.
 To modify the build configuration, select from the Unity Menu File → Build Settings... and inside the Build Settings tab, select Player Settings…

 In the Other Settings tab of the Player Settings, it’s necessary to set the Initialize Sockets option :